Applying for a Credential Assessment

 - In 2019, 100% of IENs who completed Manitoba’s bridging education program, passed the Canadian Practical Nurse Registration Examination.
 This compares to a pass rate of 61% for IENs across Canada.

-The credential assessment process, the CLPNM will assess your education, experience and competence as a nurse to determine whether it is comparable to that of an entry-level licensed practical nurse in Manitoba.
-At the end of the credential assessment process, the CLPNM will advise you whether you are eligible to apply for registration with the CLPNM.
+Through the credential assessment process, the CLPNM will assess your education, experience and competence as a nurse to determine whether it is comparable to that of an entry-level licensed practical nurse in Manitoba.

 Before you apply for a credential assessment, please be sure that you meet all the following requirements.